adil82pk/TramTacker/README.md

 ## Overview

-havm2tramtracker is 1 of 3 components in the tramTRACKER Uplift Project (TTBU).
+havm2tramtracker is one of three components in the tramTRACKER Uplift Project (TTBU).
 It is responsible for collectecting near schedule/timetable data from HAVM2, and inserting it into relrevant tramTRACKER database tables (that are later used for predictions).

 ---